FlipsideCrypto/ethusdc-retroactive/eth_usdc_retroactive.md

 - A: The current price of the pool in 160 bit integer terms.
 This needs to be adjusted for any decimal differences after being converted by the `sqrtpx96_to_price()` function.
 Click code above to see this in detail.
-The ETH price stated here is 1 ETH = `r usdc_per_eth` USDC.
+The ETH price stated here is 1 ETH = 1204.0443388 USDC.
 - B: The Token 0 of the pool, here, USDC.
 - C: The Token 1 of the pool, here, wrapped ETH.